bellac429/Senior-Design-Lab-1/README.md

 ## Questions for Professors
 * After 300 seconds should the temp graph show 301+ history or delete oldest temp history?
+* Does the 3rd box need to be waterproof?

 ## TO DO
 * Make gant chart